flrgh/doorbell/README.md

 ## Status

-Doorell has been fulfilling its purpose of protecting my home server for over two years now.
+Doorbell has been fulfilling its purpose of protecting my home server for over two years now.

 ## How it Works